Pharmr/almace-scaffolding/_app/_posts/note/2020-12-09-cgrpmigraine.md

 ## Summary

 CGRP migraine treatment is a new type of treatment used to prevent and treat migraine pain.
 The medication blocks a protein called calcitonin gene-related peptide (CGRP).
 CGRP may cause inflammation and pain in the nervous system of people who have migraine attacks.
-This protocol is *for patients who are refractory to existing treatments* and are comfortable using pen injectors on themselves.
+This protocol is ***for patients who are refractory to existing treatments and are comfortable using pen injectors on themselves***.

 ## Formulary